donovanh/vision.rodeo/content/blog/2024-06-30-collisions/index.md

 ---
-title: Detecting collisions in Vision OS
+title: Detecting collisions in visionOS
 permalink: /detecting-collisions/
 description: Load a material for use in coded RealityKit scenes
 date: 2024-06-30